danielharrell/SumLect2015/Lost_Idea_LA.md

 [^SFConf]: <http://www.sjc.edu/programs-and-events/santa-fe/50th-anniversary-conference/>

-It is this same Socratic approach that explains why an all-required program of books, which might otherwise be thought full of content, could more deeply be said to lack it.
-For anything written down, we might claim, is simply doctrine, until a reader puts it into dialogue, and by questioning it rather than assimilating it.
-This brings us to a final reason, then, we might wonder if a liberal education has any content; and perhaps our best reason to forget the idea of a liberal art.
-For suppose we were only able to learn, truly learn, insofar as we did this for ourselves.
-What we learned, in that case, would seem to be found in the self, or even the soul, rather than in a set of subjects.
-And this is the same self that a liberal education makes free.
-So the more liberal an education becomes, we might say, the more that *what* we learn is a matter of *how* we learn, and *who* we become in learning it.
-Which at this college, at least, is to say the more that any so-called subject is found in a book, which is found in a reader of that book, who is found in a conversation about that book, which brings the book to life, with all it may contain.
-And this conversation, both with others and with oneself, might then be said to embody a liberal education without content: an education in selfhood rather than subjects, where the something we finally learn is what it means to learn, and even what it means to love it.
+It is this same Socratic approach that explains how St.
+John's can make even an all-required program of books, which might thought inescapably full of content, into a matter of context.
+For anything written down, we might claim, is simply doctrine, until a reader puts it into dialogue by questioning it rather than assimilating it.
+And underlying this shift from doctrine to dialogue is perhaps the deepest belief one can have about a truly liberal education: which is that we are only able to learn, truly learn, insofar as we do this for ourselves.
+It would seem straightaway to follow from this that *what* we learn is found in the self, or even the soul, rather than in a set of subjects.
+And the more liberal an education becomes, so we could say, the more that *what* we learn is a matter of *how* we learn, and *who* we become in learning it.
+Which at this college, at least, means the more that any so-called subject is found in a book, which is found in a reader of that book, who is found in a conversation about that book, which brings the book to life, with all it may contain.
+And this conversation, both with others and with oneself, might then be said to embody a liberal education of context rather
+content: an education in selfhood rather than subjects, where the something we finally learn is what it means to learn, and even what it means to love it.

 The suspicion that a truly liberal education has no content, then, can be cast in terms that encompass what many of us, I think, might say a liberal education finally is, and where any appeal to a number of liberal arts seems beside the point.
+St. John's even tried dropping any reference to the liberal arts, along with any mention of liberal education, when it first launched its new website, as if in fact to forget the whole idea.
+And this was in the attempt, I think, to give a more vibrant sense of context to its education.
+(Bring up context-setting from here.) , where mere words like "liberal education" are insufficient and even distracting,

+s I will generously describe this, to give a more vibrant impression of what a liberal education truly
+is: the life-changing,
-It is no surprise, then, that a final way defenses of liberal education make it a matter of something other than content is to identify its end with the self, and a self ready for anything.
-Here is one example from the same address by a recent St. John's graduate that I quoted just
+self-transformative  nd indeed any reference to liberal eduaction, did an experiment, Here is one example from the same address by a recent St. John's graduate that I quoted just
 above:

-> After my two-year commitment with Teach For America, I hope to continue my work in the field of education.
-But really, I can do anything.
-St. John’s has given me the
-tools: the ability to listen, to think, to speak, to write, and ultimately, to act.
-I need only to decide where to direct my passion, and the world is mine, thanks to the incredible education I have had the blessing to receive here. [^Tyson]

-[^Tyson]: <http://www.thejohnniechair.com/when-you-know-better-you-do-better-a-seniors-reflections-on-st-johns/> and parts quoted in <http://www.huffingtonpost.com/christopher-nelson/is-it-worth-it_1_b_3321206.html>

 I can mention one last example in this vein, as a way to conclude Part One of my lecture.
 For in wanting to capture